betterscientificsoftware/bssw.io/Site/Topics/Collaboration.md

 # Better Collaboration

+**Homepage:**
-**Description:**  Ways to facilitate and distribute work across teams, promote partnerships via software, and contribute to stronger communities.
+Ways to facilitate and distribute work across teams, promote partnerships via software, and contribute to stronger communities.

+**Overview:**
-**Overview:** Improving ways to facilitate work across teams and to promote partnerships and community contributions via software.
+Improving ways to facilitate work across teams and to promote partnerships and community contributions via software.
 We consider projects of all sizes, from small teams through multi-institutional aggregate teams.

 **Child Topics:**